-- 1. Conditional Privilege: The Employee's use of the district's access to the Internet is a privilege conditioned on the Employee's abiding to this agreement. - 2.
-Acceptable Use: The Employee agrees that in using the District's Internet access he/she will obey all federal laws and regulations and all state laws and rules.
+- 1. Conditional Privilege: The Employee's use of the district's access to the Internet is a privilege conditioned on the Employee's abiding by this agreement. - 2.
+Acceptable Use: The Employee agrees that in using the District's Internet access he/she will obey all federal laws and regulations and state laws and rules.
 Internet access is provided as an aid to employees to enable them to better perform their job responsibilities.
 Under no circumstances shall an Employee's use of the District's Internet access interfere with, or detract from, the performance of his/her job-related duties. - 3.
 Penalties for Improper Use: If the Employee violates this agreement and misuses the Internet, the Employee shall be subject to disciplinary action up to and including termination. - 4.
-"Misuse of the District's access to the Internet": includes, but is not limited to, the following: - a. using the Internet for any activities deemed lewd, obscene, vulgar, or pornographic as defined by prevailing community standards; - b. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; - c. posting anonymous messages on the system; - d. using encryption software other than when required by the employee's job duties; - e. wasteful use of limited resources provided by the school including paper; - f. causing congestion of the network through lengthy downloads of files other than when required by the employee's job duties; - g. vandalizing data of another user; - h. obtaining or sending information which could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; - i. gaining or attempting to gain unauthorized access to resources or files; - j. identifying oneself with another person's name or password or using an account or password of another user without proper authorization; - k. using the network for financial or commercial gain without district permission; - 1. theft or vandalism of data, equipment, or intellectual property; - m. invading the privacy of individuals other than when required by the employee's job duties; - n. using the Internet for any illegal activity, including computer hacking and copyright or intellectual property law violations; - o. introducing a virus to, or otherwise improperly tampering with the system; - p. degrading or disrupting equipment or system performance; - q. creating a web page or associating a web page with the school or school district without proper authorization;
+"Misuse of the District's access to the Internet" includes, but is not limited to, the following: - a. using the Internet for any activities deemed lewd, obscene, vulgar, or pornographic as defined by prevailing community standards; - b. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; - c. posting anonymous messages on the system; - d. using encryption software other than when required by the employee's job duties; - e. wasteful use of limited resources provided by the school including paper; - f. causing congestion of the network through lengthy downloads of files other than when required by the employee's job duties; - g. vandalizing data of another user; - h. obtaining or sending information that could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; - i. gaining or attempting to gain unauthorized access to resources or files; - j. identifying oneself with another person's name or assword or using an account or password of another user without proper authorization; - k. using the network for financial or commercial gain without district permission; - 1. theft or vandalism of data, equipment, or intellectual property; - m. invading the privacy of individuals other than when required by the employee's job duties; - n. using the Internet for any illegal activity, including computer hacking and copyright or intellectual property law violations; - o. introducing a virus to, or otherwise improperly tampering with, the system; - p. degrading or disrupting equipment or system performance; - q. creating a web page or associating a web - page with the school or school district without proper authorization; - r. attempting to gain access or gaining access to student records, grades, or files of students not under their jurisdiction; - s. providing access to the District's Internet Access to unauthorized individuals; - t. taking part in any activity related to Internet use that creates a clear and present danger of the substantial disruption of the orderly operation of the district or any of its schools; - u. making unauthorized copies of computer software;

-- r. attempting to gain access or gaining access to student records, grades, or files of students not under their jurisdiction; - s. providing access to the District's Internet Access to unauthorized individuals; - t. taking part in any activity related to Internet use, which creates a clear and present danger of the substantial disruption of the orderly operation of the district or any of its schools; - u. making unauthorized copies of computer software; - v. personal use of computers during instructional time; or installing software on district computers without prior approval of technology director or his/her designee. - w.
-Installing software on district computers without prior approval of the Information Technology Security Officer or his/her desingee except for Distgrict technology personnel as part of their job duties.
+- v. personal use of computers during instructional time; or - w. installing software on district computers, without prior approval of the Inforantion Technology Security officer or his/her designee except for District technology personnel as part of their job duties.